danieldieeins/Zyneon-Application/README.md

 ---
 including a launcher for Zyneon Studios games and Minecraft modpacks

-Metadata and Update repository for the application: https://github.com/danieldieeins/ZyneonApplicationContent
+Metadata and update repository for the application: https://github.com/danieldieeins/ZyneonApplicationContent